dspenard/gcp-scripts-and-tidbits/config_connector/README.md

 gke-conf-conn-storage-bucket.sh
 - create a simple 3 node cluster with workload identity and config connector enabled
 - create service account and set the workload identity policy binding
-- creates K8s custom resources for the config connector and storage bucket
+- create K8s custom resources for the config connector and storage bucket

+gke-conf-conn-storage-bucket-destroy.sh
+- script to teardown resources build with gke-conf-conn-storage-bucket.sh